 Income Protection for self employed contractors

-In the UK, we’re not great at saving.
-The average Brit has just under £7000 saved for a rainy day, which doesn’t sound too bad, right?
-Unfortunately, a third of Brits have less than £600 in savings, with 9% of Brits having no savings at all.
+In the UK, we’re not great at saving [1].
+The average Brit has just under £18,000 saved for a rainy day, which doesn’t sound too bad, right?
+Unfortunately, half of Brits have £1000 or less in savings, with 23% of Brits having no savings at all.
 For the members of the population working secure, salaried jobs, this might not sound like too much of a worry, as they can rely on a regular pay cheque.
 However, throw being self employed into the mix of things and suddenly you’re looking at a lot of financial anxiety should you be down on your luck with work.

-To add just a little more financial stress to the mix, an estimated 149.3 million work days are lost to sickness and injury per year across the UK (and of course this is likely to be higher in 2020 and 2021 due to the coronavirus pandemic).
+To add just a little more financial stress to the mix, an estimated 185.6 million [2] work days were lost to sickness and injury across the UK last year.
 So how can you protect yourself from getting sick or hurt in a way that stops you from going to work?

 The bad news is that you can’t.
 None of us are infallible, but there are ways to protect your income and make sure you can put food on the table and keep the lights on.
 It sounds scary but there’s no need to panic!
 Ever heard of a little thing called income protection insurance?